Take a tour

 What is AI Readiness?

-AI readiness is a broad concept that touches on every aspect of your organization, from company culture to infrastructure and resources.
-However, at its core, it boils down to one simple question: Is your company prepared to leverage AI technologies effectively?
+AI readiness is a broad concept that touches every aspect of your organization's culture, infrastructure, people, and processes.
+But at its core, it answers a simple question:

-• Costly delays: The longer it takes data scientists to interpret and organize your data, the higher the project cost.
+• Costly delays: The longer it takes experts to clean and interpret your data, the more expensive your AI project becomes.

 1. Creating a Data Catalog